 Have any notary public make a copy of the original document and notarize the copy.

-Next, you will take the notarized copy and have it authenticated by your local government.
-In the United States this would be the Secretary of State.
-In the UK, this would be the Foreign & Commonwealth Office.
-The purpose of this is to establish that the Public Notary in step one is a legal and registered notary in your jurisdiction.
+After getting your document notarized, you will take the notarized copy and have it authenticated by your local government.
+In the United States, the Secretary of State would authenticate the document, while the Foreign & Commonwealth Office would review the document in the UK.
+The purpose of this step is to establish that the notary public in step one is a legal and registered notary in your jurisdiction..

-Once you have your notarized copy stamped and attested by your local government, you will take the document to the consulate or embassy in your jurisdiction for final authentication.
+Once you have your notarized copy stamped and authenticated by your local government, you will take the document to the consulate or embassy in your jurisdiction for final authentication.

 If you live near a consulate or embassy, then it is possible for you to do the whole authentication process yourself, including dropping off and picking up your documents from the consulate.

-If you do not live near your consulate, then you will want to have someone else hand the documents in on your behalf.
+If you do not live near your consulate, then you will need to have someone submit the documents on your behalf.
 One way to do this would be to have a friend or family member do the authentication for you in person.
-The benefit of this option is that it minimizes costs, and doesn’t require you to drive or fly long distances to get it done.
+The benefit of this option is that it minimizes costs and doesn’t require you to drive or fly long distances to get it done.
 The risk is that your family or friends may not be experts on authentication, and the process may be delayed due to complications or scheduling issues.

 How long does it take to authenticate documents?

 If you do everything yourself, the process can be done in less than a week, assuming you do everything correctly.
 If you use an agency, then it may take two to three weeks.
-Of course, if you’re in a hurry, there are options to get it done in 1-2 business days, but this will cost extra.
+If you’re in a hurry, there are options to get it done in 1-2 business days at an added cost.

 How much does document authentication cost?

-Considering that most countries will require a minimum of three documents authenticated, be prepared to budget at least $500 for document authentication or more if you will need additional documents authenticated.
+Considering that most countries will require a minimum of three documents authenticated, be prepared to budget at least $500 for document authentication.

 Once your authenticated documents are returned to you, then you will be using these documents to apply for your work permit.
-This is a process that will be completed by your school/employer.
+This process will be completed by your school/employer.
 Eventually you will use the work permit to apply for a work visa.

-Document authentication can be a stressful process, but it doesn’t have to be if you do the research and use your resources.
-Use any of the above links, do your own research, and speak with your school to make sure you have all the help you need in getting your documents authenticated.
-If you want to get started or have more questions, go ahead and connect with us, and we'd be happy to help you!
+Document authentication can be a stressful process, but it doesn’t have to be if you adequately prepare.
+Use online resources, do your own research, and speak with your school to make sure you have all the help you need in getting your documents authenticated.
+If you have any questions about document authentication or are interested in using Teaching Nomad to authenticate your documents, call us today.
+We’re here to help!